sara-service/DSpace-Setup/README.md

 ## Intro

 This manual provides a step-by-step setup for a fully configured instance of DSpace6 server.
-The configuration includes:
+The final instance can be used as institutional repository to receive automated deposit from SARA Service via swordv2.

+Contents:
 * REST
 * SWORDv2
 * xmlui with Mirage-2 theme
 * SMTP mailing functionality
-* Initial configuration
+* Initial configuration (Groups, Users, Communities, Collections, Permissions...)

 It is based on Ubuntu Server 16.04 and was performed in a bwCloud VM.
 The main installation script can take up to 1/2hr, but it runs fully